Wind power in Indiana: Government policies and initiatives

 The Indiana State government, along with the Federal Government, has put many incentives in place for the use of wind energy.
 The three main categories of incentives are utility, state, and federal.

 Utility

-Utility incentives target customers that have their own small wind energy systems (no greater than 1 MW).
+Utility incentives target customers who have their own small wind energy systems.
 These incentives consist of net metering and feed-in tariff (FIT) incentives.
-Net metering allows the utility company to track the energy the wind system produces and customers can then use that energy as a credit on their bills.
-The FIT program, only adopted by the utility company Northern Indiana Public Service Company (NIPSCO), pays their customers per kWh of energy produced by their wind turbine, opposed to offering a credit.
-Currently NIPSCO mandates a rate of $0.17/kWh for systems less than or equal to 100 kW and $0.10/kWh for systems 100 kW-2MW.
+Net metering allows the utility company to track the energy the wind system produces, and customers can then use that energy as a credit on their bills.
+The FIT program, only adopted by the utility company Northern Indiana Public Service Company (NIPSCO), pays their customers per kWh of energy produced by their wind turbine, as opposed to offering a credit.
+Currently NIPSCO mandates a rate of $0.17/kWh for systems less than or equal to 100 kW and $0.10/kWh for systems 100 kW to 2 MW.